matomo-org/plugin-TasksTimetable/README.md

 __Where can I find the timetable?__

-It is located as a menu item under diagnostics on the settings page.
+It is located as a menu item "Scheduled Tasks" under diagnostics on the settings page.

 ## Changelog